About the Association of Boston

 The Boston Association held its first meeting on October 30th, 2001 and was officially chartered at the 40th triennial council.
 Over the years PBK Boston has hosted a variety of programs, showcasing not only local scholars but also lecturers from the National PBK Traveling Scholars Program, as well as social and networking events.
 The Association continues to develop a diverse membership base and fosters the PBK motto, “love of learning is the guide of life,” through its activities.

-Dear Members and Friends of the PBK Association of Boston,
+Dear Members and Friends of the Phi Beta Kappa Association of Boston,

 We would like to invite you to participate and contribute to our mission of uniting members of PBK in the greater Boston area to promote scholarship, friendship, and cultural interests.

 This was only the most recent example of the many activities that our association sponsors annually, with the aim of bringing together Boston area members of PBK in an atmosphere of friendship, love of learning, and ethical values.
-These have included book club meetings, a tour of the art of the Boston Public Library, attendance at a dramatization of quantum mechanics at the MIT Museum, a poetry slam in Central Square Cambridge, and a Key Connections tour of the Sam Adams brewery in Jamaica Plains, all with the opportunity to meet and socialize with other members and friends of PBK.
+These have included ongoing book club meetings, musical concert opportunities, social and networking events, and more specific theme events such as a tour of the art of the Boston Public Library, attendance at a dramatization of quantum mechanics at the MIT Museum, and a poetry slam in Central Square Cambridge, all with the opportunity to meet and socialize with other members and friends of PBK.

 If you graduated from a school far from the Boston area, we are pleased to function as your local alumni organization and help to provide a social milieu for you among our diverse membership.

 Our dues are devoted solely to supporting our activities and to our annual $1000 scholarship, awarded to a sophomore, junior, or senior student attending a college with a PBK chapter in the Greater Boston area, in a competition based on an essay about love of learning, their transcripts, and letters of recommendation.